jkoncza/Uble-OS/README.md

 Thanks for helping.

 This will help make improvements for helping improve Uble OS.
 Every contribution helps make the project better for everyone!

+# When Contributing Please Only Update the latest Version
+# The latest version(v10.8) can be found in the folder Uble-10/Uble-10.8/